SAILDRONE SURVEYOR

 SURVEYOR

-A 20-meter unmanned surface vehicle built for global defense missions.
-Surveyor provides persistent maritime intelligence, surveillance, and reconnaissance (ISR), deep-ocean mapping for undersea advantage, and the capability to support distributed, long-endurance power projection.
+A 20-meter commercially developed unmanned surface vehicle built for long-duration global operations.
+Surveyor provides persistent maritime intelligence, surveillance, and reconnaissance (ISR), deep-ocean mapping, and the power, payload capacity, and endurance to support distributed maritime missions.

-Designed for months at sea, Surveyor fuses radar, EO/IR, ML-based detection, passive acoustics, AIS, and high-power oceanographic payloads to operate independently across the world’s harshest environments.
+Designed for months at sea, Surveyor integrates radar, EO/IR, ML-based detection, AIS, and high-power hydrographic and oceanographic payloads, with a modular architecture that can accommodate customer- and partner-furnished mission systems in the world’s harshest environments.

 [